Portugal Golden Visa for UK Citizens: A Comprehensive Guide

 • Eligibility: UK citizens are eligible to apply for the Golden Visa program

-• Benefits of Portugal’s Golden Visa for UK citizens: The Golden Visa grants the right to live, work, and study in Portugal and allows free travel within the Schengen area
+• Benefits of Portugal’s Golden Visa for UK citizens: The Golden Visa grants the right to live, work, and study in Portugal and allows free travel within the Schengen area.

 How did Brexit impact British citizens?

 “Brexit” is the unofficial nickname for the British exit from the EU, which the UK has been a member of since 1973.
+Before Brexit, British citizens had EU citizenship rights, which meant they could work and live in Portugal (or any EU member state) without a visa or a residence permit.

 Immigration: New immigration rules mean that EU citizens moving to the UK and British citizens moving to the EU are subject to stricter controls, affecting families and workers.